Electric-Coin-Company/zcash-android-wallet-sdk/docs/-sdk-synchronizer/progress.md

 Overrides [Synchronizer.progress](../-synchronizer/progress.md)

-A stream of progress values, typically corresponding to this Synchronizer downloading blocks.
-Typically, any non- zero value below 100 indicates that progress indicators can be shown and a value of 100 signals that progress is complete and any progress indicators can be hidden.
+A stream of progress values, corresponding to this Synchronizer downloading blocks, delegated to the [downloader](#).
+Any non-zero value below 100 indicates that progress indicators can be shown and a value of 100 signals that progress is complete and any progress indicators can be hidden.
+At that point, the synchronizer switches from catching up on missed blocks to periodically monitoring for newly mined blocks.